apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Eastern equine encephalitis virus detected in mosquitoes collected in Dudley and Southbridge, Massachusetts**
+**College football schedule, games 2023: What to watch in Week 1, TV channels, Saturday kickoff times**

-You can read more about it [here](https://www.wcvb.com/article/eastern-equine-encephalitis-virus-detected-in-mosquitoes-dudley-southbridge-massachusetts-eee/44975771).
+You can read more about it [here](https://www.cbssports.com/college-football/news/college-football-schedule-games-2023-what-to-watch-in-week-1-tv-channels-saturday-kickoff-times/).

 ## Requirements
 - Python 3.8